LLyaudet/TSODLULS/README.txt

 COPYING contains the license GPL3.
 COPYING.LESSER contains the license LGPL3.

-Folder tests_benchmarks contains the file test_functions.c
-(mainly for generating random variables), and a folder for each test/benchmark.
+The folder "tests_benchmarks" contains the files "test_functions.c" (mainly for generating random variables), "test_macros.c", and a folder for each test/benchmark.
 In each test/benchmark, there is a .c file containing the related code and that describes the purpose of the test/benchmark.
 Some tests or benchmarks may use helper scripts in PHP (for analyzing the results, etc.).

+The folder "competitor_algorithms" contains variants of algorithms/implementations that were tested and benchmarked.
+Its structure is similar to the library .c and .h files (TSODLULS.h has an equivalent TSODLULS__competitor.h file, TSODLULS_sorting_long_orders.c has an equivalent TSODLULS_sorting_long_orders__competitor.c file, etc.).
+The makefile has a rule to construct a variant of the static library with all competitor algorithms.
+This static library is used for custom tests and benchmarks for testing and comparing competitor algorithms and their variants.
+The main library should contain the best implementations of the best competitor algorithms.
+It applies to sorting algorithms but also to the other functions of the library, as soon as many variants emerged.

 ----------------------------------------------------------------------------